MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Save-Help.md

 ### -UseDefaultCredentials

-Runs the command, including the web download, with the credentials of the current user.
+Indicates that this cmdlet runs the command, including the web download, with the credentials of the current user.
 By default, the command runs without explicit credentials.

 This parameter is effective only when the web download uses NTLM, negotiate, or Kerberos-based authentication.